- Why is focus so important these days?

 Guidelines for offices focused on… focus at work.

-When designing your office, think about these:
+When designing your office:

 - Space people out so that they can have some breathing room and peace and quiet to think and write up these brilliant ideas